Berlin to create 10,000 extra beds for Ukrainian refugees – DW – 11/20/2022

 Because the children are so lively, the adults in former airport building seem even quieter in contrast.
 Some sit near power outlets, staring at the displays of their recharging mobile phones.

-Others have found a seat at one of the many tables here and are eating.
-Those who have just arrived and are waiting for their registration, and must stand with their suitcases.
+Others have found a seat at one of the many tables here, and are eating.
+Those who have just arrived are waiting for their registration, and must stand with their suitcases.
 They seem the quietest.

 Bunk beds and flimsy walls

-"We have 600 beds for asylum seekers and then an additional 1,600 spots for Ukrainians in Terminal C. But most of these are now occupied," says Detlef Cwojdzinski from the German Red Cross, which, along with other aid organizations runs the reception center here.
-"The situation is difficult because we now have to accommodate people in large tents," he tells DW.
+"We have 600 beds for asylum-seekers and then an additional 1,600 spots for Ukrainians in Terminal C. But most of these are now occupied," said Detlef Cwojdzinski from the German Red Cross, which, along with other aid organizations, runs the reception center here.
+"The situation is difficult because we now have to accommodate people in large tents," he told DW.

-Two of the temporary tents, which each house 400 people, are outside on the airport tarmac.
+Two of the temporary tents, which each house 400 people, are standing outside on the former airport's tarmac.
 Generators roar and blow warm air into the tents through thick hoses.
-Inside, the accomodation looks similar to the living area in the terminal but there's less space.
-White and grey temporary walls separate off niches, occupied by bunk beds.
-"Please don't take pictures," says a Red Cross employee.
-People here have hardly any privacy anyway.
+Inside, the accommodation looks similar to the living area in the terminal but there's less space.
+White and gray temporary walls separate off niches, occupied by bunk beds.
+"Please don't take pictures," said a Red Cross employee, pointing out that people here have hardly any privacy anyway.

 Pets welcome

-"Every day around 40 dogs, cats and other pets arrive here," says Cwojdzinski.
+"Every day around 40 dogs, cats and other pets arrive here," said Cwojdzinski.
 "We take care of them too."

 There are simply not enough beds, despite the city's best efforts.
 As an emergency solution, 10,000 additional beds in hangars and tents should be available by the end of the year, like those already standing on Tegel airport's former runway.

-Berlin is among the German cities that have taken in the most refugees.
-An estimated 85,000 are currently registered there.
+Berlin is among the cities in Germany that have taken in the most refugees— an estimated 85,000 are currently registered there.
 But most of the Ukrainians have found private accommodation.
 Only 3,000 live in state-sponsored accommodation.
-Having said that, more Ukrainian refugees are now reporting to the reception centers as they no longer want to burden private hosts.
+Having said that, more Ukrainian refugees are now reporting to the reception centers as they no longer want to burden their private hosts.

 Eight months in the living room

-Among them, Anna Bobrakova and her two sons who were in private accommodation for over half a year.
-The three come from Donbas and fled to Kyiv in 2014 when war broke out there.
+Among them are Anna Bobrakova and her two sons, who were in a private home for over half a year.
+The three come from the Donbas region and fled to Kyiv in 2014 when war broke out there.
 Eight years later, the war caught up with them again.
-Arriving at Berlin's central station, a German family offered them private accommodation.
+Arriving at Berlin's central train station, a German family offered them private accommodation.

-They stayed in the family's living room for eight months.
-"We were very grateful, but it was time to leave," says Bobrakova.
+They stayed in the family living room for eight months.
+"We were very grateful, but it was time to leave," said Bobrakova.
 "Even though we were all very sad and cried when we moved out."

 Bobrakova and her sons now live in a hotel room rented by the state of Berlin.
 But there she's on her own and it's not so easy.
 She still needs help with the language, both in daily life and in dealing with German bureaucracy.

-Bobrakova has been able to find some help at a protestant church in Berlin.
-The St. Markus parish in the Steglitz neighborhood has been involved in refugee aid since the start of the Russian invasion of Ukraine and has sheltered to up to a hundred people.
-Camp beds have been set up in the community hall, there's a clothing donations area, and donated food is piled up in storage rooms.
+Bobrakova has been able to find some help at a Protestant church in Berlin.
+The St. Markus parish in the Steglitz neighborhood has been involved in refugee aid since the start of the Russian invasion and has sheltered to up to a hundred people.
+Camp beds have been set up in the community hall, there's a clothing donations area and donated food is piled up in storage rooms.
 People staying there can cook in one of three kitchens.

 Fear, a constant companion